kibakari/ssh_randomart_editor/README.md

 # ssh_random_art_editor

+### What's this?
-### This is the web application of ssh random art editor.
+This is the web application of ssh random art editor.